gracesjy/bdae/README.md

 ***Note)*** <br>
 1. BDAE was developed with inspiration from ***Oracle R Enterprise*** and was created solely using Oracle manuals.<br>
       However, it took a lot of time to develop through trial and error due to the lack of examples.<br>
+      This is a work that I thought of and created on my own.<br>
 2. BDAE enables your Python/R modules to run with parallelism like ***Oracle R Enterprise***. <br>
 3. But, BDAE has no alogithm unlike **Oracle R Enterprise**, just Tool for AI (Machine Learning).